Queen's Bread Pudding with Cold Fruit "Soup"

 Let the baking dish stand for about 20 minutes to allow the liquid to absorb into the cubed baked goods.

 Prepare a bain marie by placing the baking dish into a larger pan or dish, placing the arrangement into the preheated oven, and then pouring hot water into the outer dish (without splashing any into the custard dish).
 Bake until the pudding firms up and puffs up and a toothpick inserted in the center comes out clean, about 1 hour.
 Remove from oven and from water bath and let rest 10 minutes.
 Serve warm or cooled.

 While the bread pudding is baking, prepare the cold fruit soup.
 To a blender add strawberries, raspberries, blackberries, peeled banana, peach and lemon juice.
 Blend until smooth and strain into a bowl.
 Return strained fruit to blender and add softened frozen yogurt, blending to combine.
 Serve as a topping to the Queen's Bread Custard, in demitasse cups as an accompaniment, or by itself as an independent dessert soup.

-Recipe courtesy Robert Irvine with Brian O'Reilly, Harper Collins Publishers, copyright 2007, All Rights Reserved
+Recipe courtesy of Robert Irvine with Brian O'Reilly, Harper Collins Publishers, copyright 2007, All Rights Reserved